wp-plugins/shorturl/readme.txt

 = Are you planning to support alternative domains for short URLs? =

-Yes and this will also eliminate the tilde in the URLs.
+Yes and this will also eliminate the dash in the URLs.

 = Will you add support for custom short URL patterns? =

 Yes.
-The tilde-based one will continue to be the default one though.
+The dash-based one will continue to be the default one though.

 == To Do ==

-* Test against WordPress 2.8!
+* Test against WordPress 2.9 and WordPress MU
+* Add a settings page
+* Add a widget
+* Integrated with Google Analytics
+* Integrate with Top 3 Twitter plugins to use ShortURL instead of 3rd party services

 == Changelog ==

+= 08/15/2009 - Version 0.4 =
+* Added `[shorturl]` shortcode
+* Added `the_shorturl()` and `get_shorturl()` functions for use in themes
+* Switched to `rel="shortlink"` similarly to WP.me

 = 04/27/2009 - Version 0.3 =
 * Replaced the tilde (~) with dash (-) in the short URLs similarly to FriendFeed & Ginx, but the tilde is still supported for backward compatibility